 Rate is in vertical column 1, contract price 2, contract value 3.

 Each 0.01 move in this rate equals a $25 change in the contract’s value.

 Example, a rate of 0.20% = a contract value of $500, at 0.40% the contract value would increase to $1,000

-Click here for a current chart, quotes and historical data from the Federal Reserve
+Click here for charts, quotes and historical data from the Federal Reserve

 Click here to enlarge the chart below

 To capture the move you need to trade the underlying futures contract

 2) The Exchange this contract is traded on